the-isf-academy/making-with-code/content/cs9/unit00/initial_setup.md

 ## Testing your Setup

+💻 **Close your Terminal window and open a new Terminal window.**

 💻 **Run each of the following checks one at a time to check your setup.** If you do not see an `version number`, there was an error with the install.
+You can try to debug yourself by referencing the below `Debugging` section.

 ✔️ *Checks `Visual Studio Code`*